 Doing the simple things, listed above, will help keep wildlife from coming onto your property.
 It will also keep you and your animals safe.

-The county does not respond to wildlife calls; however, if the animal is injured or is causing an immediate threat to public safety Animal Control will respond.
+The county does not respond to wildlife calls; however, if the animal is injured or is causing an immediate threat to public safety Animal Services will respond.
 You can call our office at 770-499-4136, and if the situation is an emergency call 911.

 There are a few additional resources for wildlife: